polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 ## Compatibility

+The proposed changes are not fully backward compatible, because older validators verify the collator signature of candidate descriptors.

-The proposed changes are backward compatible in general, but additional care must be taken by waiting for at least `2/3 + 1` validators to upgrade.
+Additional care must be taken before enabling the new descriptors by waiting for at least `2/3 + 1` validators to upgrade.
 Validators that have not upgraded will not back candidates using the new descriptor format and will also initiate disputes against these candidates.

 ### Relay chain runtime